 It’s no secret that LinkedIn is a goldmine for businesses as it is home to a pool of prospects, leads, and potential customers.
 But with so many different ways to use the platform, it can be hard to know where to start.

-But don’t worry because there are many different LinkedIn strategies that your company can use to increase visibility, build relationships, and generate leads on LinkedIn.
+But don’t worry because your company can use many different LinkedIn strategies to increase visibility, build relationships, and generate leads on LinkedIn.
 Keep reading!

 Company Page Strategies

 A LinkedIn company page is a great way to raise awareness about your brand.
 And once you’ve built up a following, you can use your company page to share company news, blog posts, product updates, and more.